Encryqed/Dumper-7/Xmake.md

 <br>

-I also reccomend this extention for VSCode: https://marketplace.visualstudio.com/items?itemName=tboox.xmake-vscode
+I also recommend this extention for VSCode: https://marketplace.visualstudio.com/items?itemName=tboox.xmake-vscode

 ## To configure the project
 ```bash